benburk/aids/README.md

-# Programming AIDS
+# aids

-Algorithms, Idioms, and Data Structures implemented in various languages.
+Algorithms, idioms, and data structures implemented in various languages.